The Quaglia Institute is pleased to offer presentations and publications to utilize in your virtual classrooms.

 The PowerPoint used during this presentation is also available to download.

-Schools conducting emergency remote or hybrid learning during the 2020-21 school year may want to consider adding custom questions to student surveys.
-These surveys provide a great opportunity to better understand students’ learning experiences during this time, and a chance to obtain valuable student feedback about something new or specific in your school or classroom.
+Schools may want to consider adding custom questions to student surveys.
+These surveys provide a great opportunity to better understand students’ learning experiences, and a chance to obtain valuable student feedback about something new or specific in your school or classroom.
 Use or all some of the suggested customized survey questions.

 Throughout the pandemic, students have shown their flexibility and resolve.
 They have shown that they are full of untapped potential and endless ideas and skills to teach us!
 Returning to the way things were is not in the best interest of our students; they would be better served if we all work toward the way things should be.
 Article written by Dr. Russell Quaglia